mikolalysenko/incremental-convex-hull/README.md

 **Returns** A list of the boundary cells of the convex hull of the point cloud.

+**Notes** This module works in any dimension greater than 2, though becomes pretty slow after 5d.

 # License

 (c) 2014 Mikola Lysenko.
 MIT License